1975494921/GAN_research/README.md

     ```commandline
     python3 train.py --name project_name
     ```
    The project is the name of the project in the config.py.
 Note that the GPU is required to train the model.
+You can scale the batch size to fit your GPU memory with --batch_scale argument.
+For example, if you have a GPU with 16GB memory, you can scale the batch size to 8 with the following command:
+    ```commandline
+    python3 train.py --name project_name --batch_scale 8
+    ```

 5. Start to use the model with the following command:
     ```commandline
     python3 image_dump.py --name project_name
     ```
-   The project is the name of the project in the config.py.
-Note that the GPU is required to use the model.
+   To use this code, you will need to pass several command-line arguments when running the script:

+   -n or --name: (required) the name of the project, which should correspond to a pre-trained GAN model that is available in the model_trains directory.
+For example, if you have a pre-trained GAN model for generating faces called faces.pth, you would pass -n faces to use this model.

+   -s or --image_size: (optional, default=512) the size of the generated images in pixels.
+This should be one of 64, 128, 256, 512, or 1024.

+   --num_image: (optional, default=16) the number of images to generate.

+   --grid_size: (optional, default=8) the size of the grid to arrange the generated images.
+For example, if --grid_size is 8, the output grid will have 64 images arranged in an 8x8 grid.

+   --select_probability: (optional, default=0.5) the probability of selecting each generated image for the output grid.
+For example, if --select_probability is 0.5, approximately half of the generated images will be included in the output grid.

 # References